Dispelling Common Protein Myths

 What if I told you that protein powders like JYM Supplement Science’s deliver proteins that are commonly used as food sources of protein?
 Many people like to argue this point, as if protein powders are some form of synthetic protein, but the truth is these powders are derived from food sources, and as such constitute food themselves.
 Here’s how.

 There are many types of foods that are used to make protein powder.
-The most popular, and effective, based on research with active people and elite athletes come from milk and eggs.
-These foods are the source materials for powdered versions of, Whey Protein Isolate, Milk Protein Isolate, Micellar Casein and Egg White protein.
+The most popular, and effective, based on research with active people and elite athletes come from milk.
+These foods are the source materials for powdered versions of Whey Protein Isolate, Milk Protein Isolate, and Micellar Casein.

 In fact, a popular choice for advanced athletes, who want to maximize muscle gain and fat loss, is to combine these animal proteins into a blend.
-That’s because there is a growing body of research that now confirms that combining fast-digesting whey with at least casein protein, a slow-digesting source, is more effective for muscle growth than chugging whey protein alone," Stoppani says.
-“Some evidence suggests that an even better strategy is to also include a medium-digesting protein — like soy or egg protein — in addition to whey and casein.”
+That’s because there is a growing body of research that now confirms that combining fast-digesting whey with at least casein protein, a slow-digesting source, is more effective for muscle growth than chugging whey protein alone, Stoppani says.

 On the other hand, when looking for maximizing protein quality, while minimizing carbohydrate and fat intake, many fitness enthusiasts choose whey protein isolate, because they can get 20 grams of high-quality protein into their diet for roughly 90 calories.